pypa/pypa.io/source/roadmap.rst

 PyPA PEP Process
 ~~~~~~~~~~~~~~~~

-:Summary: At it's core, PyPA is consistent with the Python PEP process, but
+:Summary: At its core, PyPA is consistent with the Python PEP process, but
           around the edges, it has a unique workflow that should be documented,
           with the goal being to increase involvement.
 This process may change
-          if the Python PEP database migrates to using gitlab as specified in
+          if the Python PEP database migrates to using GitLab as specified in
           `PEP507`_.

 :Issues/PRs: `interoperability-peps/issues/53